Durotimicodes/NW-CLN/README.md

-# Mettle Microservices API
+# NatWest Boxed Mettle Microservices API - Clone

-This repository contains a set of microservices for the NatWest Mettle financial platform Clone, developed using **Golang (Gin Gonic)** in a **monorepo** structure.
+This repository contains a set of microservices for the Mettle financial platform, developed using **Golang (Gin Gonic)** in a **monorepo** structure.
 The system is designed to support various financial services such as invoicing, expenses, accounting, tax management, savings, payments, lending (BNPL), user management, and customer support.

 ## Project Structure

 ```
 mettle-microservices/
+│── cmd/                         # Entry points for each service
 │   ├── invoicing/
 │   ├── expenses/
 │   ├── accounting/